opengisch/QField-docs/documentation/how-to/variables.en.md

 1. Click on *Add a new variable* at the bottom of the variable list.
 2. Enter the name and value for your new variable.

-The list is sorted to ensure that the most relevant variables are easily accessible:

-1. **Project Variables:** All variables from the current QGIS project are displayed at the top.
-These are the variables you are most likely to interact with for project-specific configurations.
-2. **Editable Device-Specific Variables:** Your custom, device-specific variables appear next.
-3. **Global Variables:** Pre-defined, read-only system variables are listed at the bottom.

 !![Configuration of editable variables in addition to the pre-defined system variables.](../assets/images/configure_global_variables.png, 400px)